-In our roadmap to innovation all problems start at the same place – at the beginning of step 1, the user is not challenged with where to begin.
-The roadmap directs the problem solver to the appropriate tools to use as the problem-solving process progresses.
+In our roadmap to innovation, all problems start at the same place – at the beginning of step 1, the user is not challenged with where to begin.
+The roadmap directs the problem solver to the appropriate tools as the problem-solving process progresses.

 Problem-solving is systematic; It is organized into six stages: